svalinn/DAGMC/doc/usersguide/get_install.rst

     prompt%> cd bld

 We can now configure DAGMC for building.
-The CMake system can be configured to build any one of the following
+The CMake system can be configured to build any or all of the following
    * MCNP5 with or without MPI
    * GEANT4 (DAGSolid)
    * FLUKA  (FluDAG)